Counting geodesics on expander surfaces: General results on flow boxes and counting

 We let $T^1X$ be the unit tangent bundle to $X$.
 There is a natural measure $\mu$ on $T^1X$, the Liouville (or Haar) measure.
 We normalize $\mu$ to be a probability measure, i.e. $\mu(T^1X)=1$.

 \paragraph{Matrices for geodesic and horocylic flows.}

 Let

 We identify $PSL_2(\R)$ with $T^1\H$ via the map that takes a matrix $A$ to the image $Av_0$, where $v_0$ is the upwards pointing unit tangent vector at $i\in \H$, under (the derivative of) the M\"obius action.
-Under this identification, $g_t, h^s_r, h^u_r$ generate the geodesic, stable horocycle, and unstable horocycle flows, respectively, via multiplication on the \emph{right}, e.g. $g_t(Av_0) = Ag_tv_0$.
+Under this identification, $g_t, h^s_r, h^u_r$ generate the geodesic, stable (contracting) horocycle, and unstable (expanding) horocycle flows, respectively, via multiplication by the inverse on the \emph{right}, e.g. $g_t(Av_0) = Ag^{-1}_tv_0$.
 These flows preserve the measure $\mu$.

 \paragraph{Flow boxes $B(v)$.}